tmastny/leadr/README.md

 For a full description of the features, check out my vignettes hosted here:

-1. Introduction: walkthrough of the basic workflow of leadr
+1. [Introduction](https://tmastny.github.io/leadr/articles/introduction.html): walkthrough of the basic workflow of leadr

-2. The Leaderboard: a description of each column of the leaderboard
+2. Ensembles: overview of the tools that leadr provides to make ensemble models